 SLIDE TO HUMILITY IN THE ACADEMY

 For me this is an issue of the humility of the academy.
-Again commenting on the Nazanzian view, Norris writes: “Intellectual activities may lead us part of the way; they may even point to God’s existence, but God’s essence is beyond our powers of expression.
+Again commenting on the Nazanzian view, Norris underlines this point: “Intellectual activities may lead us part of the way; they may even point to God’s existence, but God’s essence is beyond our powers of expression.
 Enfleshed human beings do not have the capacity to grasp God’s nature except in faithful acceptance of the mystery.”

 Knowing what we do know of God, sometimes we need to just embrace the mystery of what we don’t.
 In this case, the fact that we cannot identify precisely how God might conduct a life-giving relationship with people with profound intellectual disabilities, does not mean that it is not taking place.